UVADS/orientation-technical/README.md

 2. work on your fork
 3. Issue a pull request for any suggested improvements

-Alternatively you can submit and issue on the repository.
+Alternatively you can submit an issue on the repository.

 ## Best link for resources [UVA Library Data Science Library Research Guide](https://guides.lib.virginia.edu/datascience).